geoffsee/open-gsio/README.md

 > Note: it should be possible to use pnpm in place of bun

+## Testing

+The project uses Vitest for testing frontend components and hooks.
+Tests are located in `__tests__` directories next to the code they test.

+To run tests:
+- `bun run test` - Run all tests once
+- `bun run test:watch` - Run tests in watch mode
+- `bun run test:coverage` - Run tests with coverage report

 ## Deploying
 1. Setup the KV_STORAGE bindings in `wrangler.jsonc`
 1. [Add another `GROQ_API_KEY` in secrets.json](https://console.groq.com/keys)